IPlays-dev/SECTOR-ZERO/README.md

 ---

 ## 🎮 Play it
+After Installing the file
-Open `index.html` in any browser.
-No installation needed.
+Open `SECTOR-ZERO.html` in any browser.

 ---